nasa/cumulus-orca/tasks/request_from_archive/API.md

 - `restore_expire_days` - The number of days the restored file will be accessible in the S3 bucket before it expires.
 - `status_update_queue_url` - The URL of the SQS queue to post status to.
+- `archive_recovery_queue_url` - The URL of the SQS queue that request_from_archive posts to
+  in case of files already recovered from archive.

 **Returns**: